Worker Compensation Lawyers Brisbane

 Many of these incidents are preventable and are often a result of poor risk assessment by an employer and the failure to correct dangers of which the employer was aware or ought to have been aware.

 Your employer has a duty of care for you and if they fail to meet that duty of care then you may be entitled to make a common law claim in respect to any injuries arising from a workplace incident.
-Our expert workplace injury lawyers are available to assist you in your claim 7 days a week.
+Our Brisbane work injury lawyers are available to assist you in your claim 7 days a week.

 If you are a ‘worker’ and have been injured in the workplace, you should be able to obtain benefits under the Worker Compensation Scheme to compensate you for your injuries.

 The Worker Compensation Scheme allows for:

 Weekly payment for time off work recovering from injury

 Payment of a lump sum for any permanent impairment – this is determined after the passing of a reasonable amount of time.

 In addition to the above, if you believe that workplace negligence can be established, you can claim against your employer’s insurer for damages.
 We are happy to provide you with expert legal advice on claiming damages for a workplace injury.
 Contact our workplace injury lawyers in Brisbane to discuss your case.